^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Initial manifestations (can be observed for several months before the unfolded clinical picture):
+Initial manifestations (may be observed for several months before the appearance of a full-blown clinical picture):

 • megaloblastic anemia;